-A long-lasting infusion, light yellow in colour, pleasantly sour, tangy and sweet, quite similar to greengage but with a slight darker and more mellow taste.
+A long-lasting infusion, light yellow in colour, pleasantly sour, tangy and sweet, quite similar to greengage but with a slightly darker and more mellow taste.

 Hawthorne is believed to regulate blood pressure, stimulate the appetite and reduce phlegm.

-Hawthorne Fruit slices come in 20 grams foil pack.
+Hawthorne Fruit slices come in 20-gram foil pack.